 You might be wondering — what are the pros and cons to using an example or template for your press releases?

 Templates can certainly make life easier when creating press releases since they generally follow the same formula.
 The purpose of a template is that you can follow it and plug in the specific information so that you don’t have to reinvent the wheel every time you start a new press release.
 If that’s you’re use case, then by all means.

 However, be mindful not to fall into the trap of relying so much on a press release template that your releases feel like they are forced and repetitive.
 Each one should stand on its own and have a natural flow.

-Where can you find free press release templates?
+Where can you find free press release examples and templates?

 Ideally, once you’ve written a couple of successful press releases, you can create your own in-house press release template.
 But before you get to that point, there is nothing wrong with looking online for some tried-and-true press release templates to guide you.

 There are various press release templates online for you to check out.
-Or, you might try reading some press release samples from your favorite brands and creating a model based on what you like.
+Or, you might try reading some press release examples from your favorite brands and creating a model based on what you like.